Weasyl/weasyl/source/index.rst

 Pagination
 ----------

-Pagination is done through *backid* and *nextid* response keys and request query parameters.
+Pagination is done through *backid* and *nextid* (or, in some cases, *backtime* and *nexttime*) response keys and request query parameters.
 Paginated API endpoints will return JSON objects with *backid* and *nextid* keys to indicate how to find the previous and next pages of results.

 If *nextid* is not ``null``, there is a next page accessible by specifying that *nextid* as a query parameter, keeping all other query parameters the same.